 In both residential and commercial applications between .1 ppm and .5ppm trace ionization is placed constantly in the water flow.
-Most water pipe size applications have been addressed.
+Most water pipe size applications have been addressed with 3/4 inch, 1 inch, and 1 1/4 inch, 1 1/2 inch, and 2 inch being the most popular.
 When used with ECOsmarte® electronic oxidation, calcium is kept in the soft bicarbonate form in standing pressure lines, and at fixtures.
 The heat point required to precipitate calcium in the carbonate form is increased substantially.
-ECOsmarte® has specific successful history to 26 grains of hardness, (442 ppm) with a TDS level as high as 3000.
+ECOsmarte® has a specific successful history to 26 grains of hardness, (442 ppm) with a TDS level as high as 3000.
 No pH histories above 8.4 have been tested.
 PH levels of 5.2 to 8.3 are therefore required.
 ECOsmarte® manufactures low and high TDS water models for Point-of-Entry equipment, recognizing that the conductivity of the water completes the ECOsmarte circuit.

 Spas and Swimming Pools: (30-340GPM)

 ECOsmarte® uses ionization in trace residual amounts for spa and swimming pool applications.
-Cupric ions (Cu²+) is kept at .4 to .7 ppm residual requiring ionization for a maximum of 15 minutes per week on a 600 gallon spa and 4 hours per week on a 24,000 gallon swimming pool.
+Cupric ions (Cu²+) are kept at .4 to .7 ppm residual requiring ionization for a maximum of 15 minutes per week on a 600-gallon spa and 4 hours per week on a 24,000-gallon swimming pool.
 No constant introduction of copper occurs and the residual sanitizer in the pool is recognized by the National Sanitation Foundation (NSF) and the U.S. Environmental Protection Agency.
-The ECOsmarte® 30VA control box offers a choice of oxidation, ionization or on/off all swimming pool or spa equipment.
-Fully programmable models available.
+The ECOsmarte® 30VA control box offers a choice of oxidation, ionization, or on/off all swimming pool or spa equipment.
+Fully programmable models are available.

 Commercial and Industrial: (11GPM-1200GPM) 1.0 MILLION GPD

-Sophisticated copper ionization only systems are available for all industrial and agricultural applications, specifically but not limited to: heating and cooling systems, food and beverage, dispensing waste water treatment, agricultural drip irrigation, overhead spray systems and vapor mist, and chemical spray applications for herbicides and pesticides.
+Sophisticated copper ionization only systems are available for all industrial and agricultural applications.
+Specifically but not limited to heating and cooling systems, food and beverage systems, dispensing wastewater treatment, agricultural drip irrigation, overhead spray systems, vapor mist, and chemical spray applications for herbicides and pesticides.
 Ionization lowers the surface tension of the water, yielding less chemical usage.
 Calcium is managed in bicarbonate form CA2H (CO3) to 155°F under methods testing approved by ETL/EPA Labs and developed by ECOsmarte® in 1995.
-Alkalinity of the water is also primarily bicarbonate, reducing corrosion tendencies.
-These principles are consistent with Langlier theory, though not widely known in the water industry.
-Many Canadian and European water analysis are now measuring bicarbonate alkalinity and bicarbonate calcium to dissuade the use of environmentally unfriendly salt softening.
+The alkalinity of the water is also primarily bicarbonate, reducing corrosion tendencies.
+These principles are consistent with Langlier’s theory, though not widely known in the water industry.
+Many Canadian and European water analyses are now measuring bicarbonate alkalinity and bicarbonate calcium to dissuade the use of environmentally unfriendly salt softening.

 ECOsmarte® provides the benefits, without the environmental health costs associated with chemicals.

-ECOsmarte® Anodyne Oxygen Process, and Ozone are among the few known disinfectants that have the Oxidation potential to be effective against the water borne pathogen, cryptosporidium depending on part per million levels.
-The main advantage of the ECOsmarte® process and ozone is, they do not create health threatening by-products such as Dioxins, Trihalomenthanes (THMs) and haloactic acids that are created by Chlorination.
+ECOsmarte® Anodyne Oxygen Process, and Ozone are among the few known disinfectants that have the Oxidation potential to be effective against the waterborne pathogen, cryptosporidium depending on part per million levels.
+The main advantage of the ECOsmarte® process and ozone is, they do not create health-threatening by-products such as Dioxins, Trihalomethanes (THMs), and haloactic acids that are created by Chlorination.
 In 2010 the ECOsmarte Point-of-Entry was certified to NSF53, the removal of trihalomethanes by the WQA.
 Testing for the chemically sensitive or aware is recommended every 10,000 gallons after install.
 ECOsmarte® Anodyne process produces a more powerful and effective non-chemical method of water treatment than ozone.

-It should be noted that cryptolevels from municipal sources can be at such high levels that ECOsmarte® system should be configured as the pretreatment for a Reverse Osmosis system.
+It should be noted that crypto levels from municipal sources can be at such high levels that the ECOsmarte® system should be configured as the pretreatment for a Reverse Osmosis system.

-ECOsmarte® generates more oxygen radicals in one minute (20gr to 80gr) than most ozonators can generate in one hour (1/3 gram to 50 grams).
-ECOsmarte® Anodyne process is a proprietary water treatment technology that provides much greater oxidation potential than ozone, while operating on low DC voltage and amerage.
+ECOsmarte® generates more oxygen radicals in one minute (20gr to 80gr) than most ozone systems can generate in one hour (0.3 grams to 50 grams).
+ECOsmarte® Anodyne process is a proprietary water treatment technology that provides much greater oxidation potential than ozone while operating on low DC voltage and amperage.

 The Anodyne Oxygen Process (Tiny Bubble Soft Oxidation):